ericwangdq/kotlin-react-app/README.md

-# Kotlin for React Demo
+# Kotlin for React demo

 Frist try on Kotlin language with JSX and component of React.